Chris Parker and I found the Western Maryland Station in Cumberland, Maryland thanks to the excellent directions on their web site.

 or call for tickets and information 1-800-872-4650 or 301-759-4400

-After the trip our next location to visit would be the CSX Sand Patch Summit.
-We left Cumberland Ok but soon took a wrong turn that took us to Fairhope.
+After the trip our next location to visit would be CSX Sand Patch Summit.
+We left Cumberland fine but soon took a wrong turn that took us to Fairhope.

 Train heading towards the Sand Patch Tunnel.

-I made a walk that took me to the Summit of the Alleghenies Sign.
-We decided to head west to take a look around so we drove to Meyersdale.
+I took a walk to the Summit of the Alleghenies sign.
+We decided to head west to look around, so drove to Meyersdale.

 Here we found the B&O Station.